Funmoring46/FunmorningTransit/docs/stations.md

-# Stations
+# Stations and Lines

-Here is the list of all the stations in my transit world.
-They are categorized by what line and area they are in. (company names are in parantheses)
+Here is the list of all the stations and lines in my transit world.
+They are categorized by what area they are in.
+Click on the station/line for more detailed explanation. (company names are in parantheses)

 Line 1 (funmorning metro):
 * Mountains